Inesculent/cop4331/README.md

 A RESTful API for managing users and their contacts, built with PHP, JWT authentication, and MySQL.

+A working demo can be found at: _https://inesculent.dev/project/public/login.html_

 ## Features

 - **User Management**: Create, read, update, and delete users